How to Use Predictive Analytics to Prevent Inventory Shortages in UK Pharmacies?

 In recent years, UK pharmacies have faced severe medicine shortages, leading to distress among patients and healthcare providers.
 Pharmacies are grappling to maintain an adequate supply of drugs, which is a matter of grave concern.
 However, there’s a silver lining to this challenge: predictive analytics.
 This article will delve into how UK pharmacies can leverage predictive analytics to prevent inventory shortages.

-A voir aussi : What Are the Challenges for UK Cybersecurity Firms with the Rise of Quantum Computing?
+A lire aussi : What Are the Challenges for UK Cybersecurity Firms with the Rise of Quantum Computing?

 Understanding the Current State of Drug Shortages